New Mexico Alcohol and Drug Use Statistics

 In 2020, one NM resident died about every 11 hours due to a drug overdose.

-If you’re one of the many affected by the growing trend of substance misuse, there is help available.
+If you’re one of the many affected by the growing trend of substance abuse, there is help available.
 Call us at 800-926-9037 (Who Answers?) anytime for helping to figure out the best drug rehab in New Mexico for you and make sure you can pay for it.

 How Much Does Alcohol and Drug Rehab Cost in New Mexico